ItsDrike/itsdrike.com/content/posts/git-credentials.md

 worried about leaking your **username** (not password) for the git hosting provider.

 If you're using the global configuration, this generally shouldn't be a big concern, since the username won't actually be in the project file unlike with the remote-urls.
-However if you share a machine with multiple people, you may want to consider securing your global configuration file (`~/.config/git/config`) using your filesystem's permission controls to prevent others from reading it.
+However, if you share a machine with multiple people, you may want to consider securing your global configuration file (`~/.config/git/config`) using your file system's permission controls to prevent others from reading it.

 If you're defining contexts in local project's config though, you should be aware that the username will be present in